image

 • Support: Combines Consulted and Supportive roles.

-This model can streamline communication and approval processes.
+This can help making communication and approval fast and efficient.

 DACI (Driver, Approver, Contributor, Informed)

-• Driver: The person leading the initiative (similar to Responsible)
+• Driver: The person in charge of driving the initiative forward (similar to Responsible)

 • Informed: Same as in RACI.